mashemat/mashemat.github.io/_pages/publications.md

 ---

-**Note**: Links to the publications are provided where available.
+**Note**: Links to the publications are provided.
 Please contact me for further details or access to any of the works listed.